kevingstewart/sslo_o365_update/README.md

 In this environment it is also possible to manage the configuration remotely by updating the json iFile content.

 - Obtain a copy of the existing json configuration data using the interactive tmsh edit (see above "How to modify the configuration") and save to a local file.
+Edit as required.

 - Determine the file size in bytes (after editing).
 On some systems, the following works: **du -b config.json**.
 On a Mac, you can use the following: **ls -l config.json |awk -F" " '{print $5 }'**.